dgp1130/blog/src/www/posts/html-whitespace/html-whitespace.md

 solve this problem as well, since HTML minifiers would just remove all the spaces outside quotes and keep the spaces inside quotes.

 TODO: Talk about Nunjucks' solution?
+Doesn't work for internal whitespace.

 Since it seems to solve all the problems described, can we ship this?
 Unfortunately no.